 Our built structures, some dating back to the goldrush, are ageing and a major program of upgrades and renewal must be funded and delivered in a way that allows us to prepare for tomorrow, while being fair to customers today.

-Just like the other things we own (our homes or cars) our water infrastructure requires regular investment and renewal.
-It’s our responsibility to maintain and upgrade these vital community water and sewer assets for the next 50 years.
+Just like the other things we own (our homes or cars, our water infrastructure requires regular investment.
+It’s our responsibility to maintain and upgrade these vital community water and sewer assets for the future.

 Why is so much of the bill made up of fixed charges?

-There are three components to your residential bill – water fixed charges, water variable charge and sewer fixed charge.
+There are three components to your residential bill, fixed water charges, variable water charge (based on usage), and fixed sewer charges.

-The water variable charge is a single price per kilolitre of water used.
-This component of a bill will vary depending on the amount of water the customer uses.
+The variable water charge is a single price per kilolitre of water used.
+This component of your bill will vary depending on the amount of water you use.

-The water and sewer fixed charges are the costs we associate with operating and maintaining water and sewer treatment and delivery infrastructure.
+Fixed water and sewer charges are the costs we associate with operating and maintaining water and sewer treatment and delivery infrastructure.

-The cost of maintaining our treatment plants, pipes and reservoirs is high and we recover this cost through the fixed component of customer bills.
+The cost of maintaining our treatment plants, pipes, and reservoirs is high and we recover this cost through the fixed component of customer bills.
 These costs are incurred across our entire network.
-That is why all customers contribute the same amount (pay the same fixed cost), regardless of usage.
+That is why all customers contribute the same amount, regardless of usage.

 I hardly send anything down the drain – what is the sewer price for?

-The sewer fixed charges are the costs we associate with operating and maintaining water and sewer treatment and delivery infrastructure.
+Fixed sewer charges are the costs associated with operating and maintaining water and sewer treatment and delivery infrastructure.
 These charges are calculated daily.

 What is a New Customer Contribution?